Ingmar-de-Vries/DynamicPredictions/README.md

 Note that this custom-written code uses several functions from the Brainstorm, Fieldtrip and EEGLAB toolboxes.

+An example dataset with which all analysis code can be tested is available on OSF (), see more information in the "example_dataset_readme.txt" file included in this repository.

 The code is structured as follows:

   -	Experiment